-The unaudited pro forma information gives effect to the Company's conversion from a tax exempt entity into a tax paying entity beginning in June 2019.
-During the three months ended March 31, 2019, the Company has estimated its pro forma income tax provision using a combined federal and state (New York) effective tax rate of 27.6%.
-No tax benefit was recorded for pro forma purposes for the three months ended March 31, 2019, as it was deemed that the recovery of a pro forma deferred tax asset would not meet the "more likely than not" threshold.
+The unaudited pro forma disclosure below gives effect to the Company's conversion from limited liability company (a tax exempt entity) into a tax paying entity beginning in June 2019.
+During the three and six months ended June 30, 2019, the Company has estimated its pro forma income tax provision using a combined federal and state (New York) effective tax rate of 27.6%.
+No tax benefit was recorded for pro forma purposes for the three and six months ended June 30, 2019, as it was deemed that the recovery of a pro forma deferred tax asset would not meet the "more likely than not" threshold.
 Therefore, a full pro forma valuation reserve would be established, such that no pro forma tax benefit would be recorded.
-Pro forma information is therefore unchanged from the actual results for the quarter ended March 31, 2019.
-There is no pro forma impact for the quarter ended March 31, 2020, since the entity reflects its tax provision as a tax paying entity for such period.
+Pro forma information is therefore unchanged from the actual results for the three and six months ended June 30, 2019.
+There is no pro forma impact for the three and six months ended June 30, 2020, since the entity reflects its tax provision as a tax paying entity for such period.